Slimcent/CompanyApi/README.md

-# Company Apị is an Api application for Companies and their Employees using Repository pattern.
+# Company Api is an Api application for Companies and their Employees using Repository pattern.